 Often the IV will be pretty annoying initially.
 Often we run fluids through you quickly to rehydrate you, or prepare for an epidural.
 This makes your vein a little unhappy, however once those things are done — we slow it down and it gets better.

 Pro Tip #2: If your IV is really hurting, be sure to tell your nurse.
-This doesn’t assure that we can move it, but we should keep an eye on it to make sure it’s problematic.
+This doesn’t assure that we can move it, but we should keep an eye on it to make sure it’s not problematic.

 Can I refuse an IV During Labor?